-Palm Beach Gardens is a medium-sized city located in the state of Florida.
-With a population of 52,923 people and 19 constituent neighborhoods, Palm Beach Gardens is the 61st largest community in Florida.
+Palm Beach Gardens is a larger medium-sized city located in the state of Florida.
+With a population of 59,449 people and 20 constituent neighborhoods, Palm Beach Gardens is the 57th largest community in Florida.

 Palm Beach Gardens home prices are not only among the most expensive in Florida, but Palm Beach Gardens real estate also consistently ranks among the most expensive in America.

-Palm Beach Gardens is a somewhat ethnically-diverse city.
+Palm Beach Gardens is a very ethnically-diverse city.
 The people who call Palm Beach Gardens home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Palm Beach Gardens residents report their race to be White, followed by Black or African-American.
-Palm Beach Gardens also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.16% of the city’s residents.
-Important ancestries of people in Palm Beach Gardens include German, Italian, English, and Russian.
+Important ancestries of people in Palm Beach Gardens include German, Irish, Italian, English, and Polish.

 The most common language spoken in Palm Beach Gardens is English.
 Other important languages spoken here include Spanish and French.